Refeeding syndrome: History

 In his 5th century BC work "On Fleshes" (De Carnibus), Hippocrates writes, "if a person goes seven days without eating or drinking anything, in this period most die; but there are some who survive that time but still die, and others are persuaded not to starve themselves to death but to eat and drink: however, the cavity no longer admits anything because the jejunum (nêstis) has grown together in that many days, and these people too die."
 Although Hippocrates misidentifies the cause of death, this passage likely represents an early description of refeeding syndrome.
 The Roman historian Flavius Josephus writing in the 1st century AD described classic symptoms of the syndrome among survivors of the siege of Jerusalem.
 He described the death of those who overindulged in food after the famine, whereas those who ate at a more restrained pace survived.
-The Shincho Koki chronicle also describes a similar outcome when starved soldiers were fed after the surrender at the siege of Tottori castle on October 25, 1581.
+The Shinchō Kōki also describes a similar outcome when starved soldiers were fed after the surrender at the siege of Tottori castle on 25 October 1581.